On the adiabatic invariance of the action of a trapped wave: Discrete mass-spring inclusion at a fixed position

-For a system with non-zero $p(t)$ satisfying Eq.~\eqref{pulse}, the leading-order term of the asymptotic solution for large times ($t\gg t_0$) can be obtained by the method of stationary phase.
+can be obtained by the method of stationary phase.
 According to \cite{Gavrilov2024nody}, the leading-order term has the following form:

-Here, $\Omega_0(0)>0$ is the trapped mode frequency, which satisfies the frequency equation \eqref{fr_eq-1}, wherein all involved system parameters are taken at $t=0$.
+Here, $\Omega_0(0)>0$ is the trapped mode frequency, which satisfies the frequency equation \eqref{fr_eq-1}, where all involved system parameters are taken at $t=0$.
 The absolute value and the argument of the complex constant $C(0)$ in Eq.~\eqref{eq:solution_inhomogeneous_stationary_problem-ext-zero} are

 i.e.,